asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

             const: pong`}
 </CodeBlock>

-## Dynamic Reply Address
+## Dynamic reply address

-Sometimes, you do not know where the reply needs to be sent at the time of design or compile time.
-Instead the address of the reply is determined dynamically at runtime.
+Occasionally, the destination for a reply cannot be predetermined during the design or compile phase.
+In such cases, the address for the reply is dynamically determined at runtime, allowing for more flexible and adaptive communication.

-In the below example, when you don't know the address or the reply channel at the design time, you can set the `address` property to `null` or you can choose to omit `address` field entirely.
-You can use the `Operation Reply Address` object to define reply address using a runtime expression.
-You can describe that `requester` specifies where `replier` delivers reply, where is the address located, in what part of the request.
+In scenarios where the address or reply channel is unknown at design time, the `address` property can either be set to `null` or omitted entirely.
+To define the reply address dynamically, the `Operation Reply Address` object can be used, allowing for runtime expressions.
+That enables the `requester` to specify where the `replier` should send the reply, detailing the address's location and its specific position within the request.

-In this case, we use `$message.header#/replyTo` as the value of the `location` property which is a runtime expression and determines that reply address is located in the header of the request, under `replyTo` field.
+In this situation, the `location` property is assigned the runtime expression `$message.header#/replyTo`.
+Such an expression indicates that the address for the reply is located within the header of the request, specifically in the `replyTo` field.
+This method dynamically determines the reply address based on the content of the request header.

 <CodeBlock highlightedLines={[13,14,15,16,22,23,24,25,26,27,30,31,32,33,34,35]}>
 {`asyncapi: 3.0.0
 info:
   title: Ping/pong example with reply specified as dynamic information provided in the runtime
   version: 1.0.0
-  description: Example document for an application that accepts ping requests and responds to the address that was specified in runtime by the requestor, in the message header
+  description: Example document for an application that processes ping requests and replies to the address dynamically specified by the requestor in the message header
 channels:
   ping:
     address: /ping